Achievable logoAchievable logo

 Cotton wool spots HIV

-Acute Illness: Antibodies may be absent as they take at least 2 weeks to appear.
-Diagnosis in this stage is done by RT PCR, p24 antigen assay or viral culture.
-When antibodies develop ELISA will be positive, IgM first followed by IgG.
+Acute Illness: Antibodies may be absent because they take at least 2 weeks to appear.
+Diagnosis in this stage is done by RT PCR, p24 antigen assay, or viral culture.
+When antibodies develop, ELISA will be positive, with IgM appearing first followed by IgG.

 Sign up for free to take 2 quiz questions on this topic